nevermind0001/Send-memes-to-a-discord-server-with-Python/README.md

 ## RUN
   Run bot.py then when the bot is online
   Then you will be able to get memes calling your meme function from your discord server by writing _.memes (name of the subreddit)_.

+### Example
+  To execute the script follow these steps:

+      -python bot.py

+      -From discord:

+      -.memes dankmemes